Skip to main content

 William Lee Miller Prize

-director_millerIn 2012, Linda Moore Miller established a prize in honor of her departed husband, William Lee Miller.
-The William Lee Miller Prize fund supports a prize of $500 to be given each year for the senior thesis in the Program in Political and Social Thought that most fully unites solid intellectual content, persuasive argument, originality, imagination, and the lively and thoughtful expression of ideas.
+In 2012, Linda Moore Miller established a prize in honor of her departed husband, William Lee Miller.
+The William Lee Miller Prize fund supports a prize of $1000 to be given each year for the senior thesis in the Program in Political and Social Thought that most fully unites solid intellectual content, persuasive argument, originality, imagination, and the lively and thoughtful expression of ideas.
 Professor Miller directed the program from 1995-99 and was the author of many highly regarded books, including Lincoln's Virtues (2002) and President Lincoln: The Duty of a Statesman (2008).

 The prize is awarded annually at the PST Diploma Ceremony from among the thesis projects of the current class.

-Past Winners and their Thesis Titles:
+Past Winners and their Thesis Titles

 2013 Camilla M. Griffiths